ShuaishuaiYuan/ShuaishuaiYuan.github.io/_teaching/1_first-principles-calculation.md

 ---
 title: Practical Guides to First-Principle Calculations
-excerpt: "As a conventional and rigourous computational materials scientist ^^"

 ---

+These resources were invaluable to me as I developed into a 'conventional' and rigorous computational materials scientist before the AI era.
+However, I believe there is still essential knowledge we must acquire to remain rigorous and effective in this field.

 ## Books

 * [**Lee**, *Computational Materials Science (An Introduction*)](https://doi.org/10.1201/9781315368429)
   * An excellent resource for beginners with a strong background in engineering and chemistry.